PricelessToolkit/ESPBell-LITE/README.md

 ## Troubleshooting

 Experiencing WiFi disconnections with ESPBell-LITE?
-This usually indicates WiFi network issues, not a defect in ESPBell-LITE itself.
+This usually indicates WiFi network issues.

 Try these steps for a more stable connection:

 1. Update Firmware: Ensure both ESPHome and ESP boards are updated.